sushil-great/Piratezparty/Privacy/VPN.md

 -   [VpnHood](https://github.com/vpnhood/VpnHood) - VpnHood is a hybrid VPN, captures all packets throw a packet filter driver, same as many other VPNs but establishes connections like a socks proxy without any fingerprint.

 -   [DSVPN](https://github.com/jedisct1/dsvpn) - Dead Simple VPN - small (~25 KB), works out of the box, run a single-line command on the server and a similar one on the client and you're done.

+-   [Amnezia](https://en.amnezia.org/) - Amnezia is a VPN client with the key feature of deploying your own VPN server on you virtual server.

+-   [n2n](https://github.com/ntop/n2n) = n2n is a light VPN software which makes it easy to create virtual networks bypassing intermediate firewalls.

+-   [ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) - An IPsec VPN encrypts your network traffic, so that nobody between you and the VPN server can eavesdrop on your data as it travels via the Internet.
+This is especially useful when using unsecured networks, e.g. at coffee shops, airports or hotel rooms.

+-   [Outline](https://getoutline.org/) - Outline makes it easy to create a VPN server, giving anyone access to the free and open internet.